linvi/tweetinvi/docs/source/credentials/credentials.md

 * [**Application Credentials**](#application-credentials) that let you perform operations from an application perspective.
 * [**User Credentials**](#user-credentials) that let you perform operations from a user perspective.

+The documentation will use the following rules regarding the credentials:

+* `appClient` indicates that the endpoint requires Application Credentials (with or without bearer token)
+* `userClient` indicates that the endpoint requires User Credentials
+* `client` indicates that the endpoint requires either application or user credentials.

 ## Application Credentials

 Twitter applications can perform requests on their own.\